-The mission of the Arts & Business Council of Chicago (A&BC) is to strengthen non-profit arts organizations by bringing resources and expertise to the sector through:
+The Arts & Business Council of Chicago strengthens nonprofit arts and cultural organizations by bringing resources and expertise to the sector through:

 - Consulting provided by highly qualified business professionals,